 Aquamarine Stone | Meaning and Properties

 Aquamarine Birthstone for March

 Aquamarine which is the modern birthstone for the month of March is the blue to green variety of the mineral beryl.
 Light blue coloured gemstones are the most highly sought after but the vast majority are heat treated which enhances the colour.
-Blue topaz which is almost always heat treated is often mistaken for aquamarine and without further scrutiny it is quite difficult to tell one from the other.
-Aquamarine however is considerably more expensive and large sized gemstones are really quite rare.
+Blue topaz which is usually heat treated is often mistaken for aquamarine and without careful inspection it can be quite difficult to tell one from the other.
+Aquamarine however is considerably more expensive and large sized stones are really quite rare.

 The colour of aquamarine is caused by impurities of iron within the mineral beryl.
-The name which means "water of the sea" originates from Latin and its colour can vary from the deepest shades of green to the lightest of blue.
+The name which means "water of the sea" originates from Latin and the stone's colour can vary from the deepest shades of green to the lightest of blue.
 Used primarily as a lapidary material aquamarine grades 7½ to 8 on Mohs scale of mineral hardness which makes it a relatively easy stone to work with.
 Most of the world's finest gemstones come from Brazil, Mozambique, Madagascar, Nigeria, Zambia, Angola and India.

 Aquamarine Through the Ages